rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 How do I link "metadata" to each column?

-I can't easily do this on the database since its hard to express this in the database language `SQL`.
+I can't easily express this in the database language `SQL` so it's hard to link at the database level.

-`Python` is much more flexible, and so I can hold both separately and join them when required like -
+`Python` is much more flexible, and so I can import the database data so I can hold both separately and join them as required like ...

 ```python
 {